How Much Is an X-ray for Dogs? Stomach, Chest & More

 - Broken bones – If a pet is limping or is in pain, a vet will examine the area to check for broken bones.
 X-ray images can show the exact location and severity of a fracture.

-- Blockage in the intestines – When dogs swallow something they shouldn’t, it may cause intestinal blockage.
+- Blockage in the intestines – When dogs ingest foreign objects, it may cause intestinal blockage.
 A stomach X-ray can reveal the object’s exact location.

-- Bladder stones – Dogs get bladder, gallbladder, or kidney stones like humans.
+- Bladder stones – Dogs can develop bladder, gallbladder, or kidney stones, similar to humans.
 X-rays show their location and if they are causing blockages.

-- Tumors – Not all tumors appear on an X-ray, but it’s a good first step to diagnose them because it’s less expensive than a CT scan.
+- Tumors – Although not all tumors appear on an X-ray, it’s a good first step in diagnosis because it’s less expensive than a CT scan.

 - Dental problems – Most vets do a yearly dental X-ray to spot gum or teeth problems.
 Dogs are usually sedated during dental X-rays.